UEABIO/physalia-R-course/docs/07-shiny.md

 <select class='webex-select'><option value='blank'></option><option value='answer'>image/*</option><option value=''>.jpg</option><option value=''>jpg</option><option value=''>images</option><option value=''>.img</option></select>

-Next, you'll need to implement the server logic and output elements in the `server.R` section.
-The server logic will define how these inputs affect the display of your histogram and table, but that would require additional code specific to your application's requirements.
+### Adding Output Elements and Server Logic

+After setting up your input elements, the next step is to define the server logic that determines how these inputs interact with your app's outputs in the `server.R` section.
+For example, you can create reactive expressions to generate plots, tables, or text outputs that dynamically update based on user input.

 Remember that Shiny allows you to create reactive expressions and functions that respond to changes in input values.
 You can use these reactive expressions to generate the histogram and associated table based on user input.